jsqy/cordova-plugin-callback/README.md

 			onerror("error");
 	},
 	g: ..
+}, {
+	e: function(argument){
+		..;
+	},
+	f: ..
 });
 ```

 `callback.start();`

-Start the native process, which may call js functions back as needed.
+Start the native process, which may call js functions back and notify of events as needed.

 ## API from native side